 - Amp — local files are re-synced from the remote; rewriting them gets overwritten on the next sync.

-- Cursor and OpenCode — sessions live inside third-party SQLite databases.
+- Cursor, OpenCode, and Kilo — sessions live inside third-party SQLite databases.
 Rewriting their internals is deferred to a future version.

 Examples